hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

     [1.2192, 2.95656, 2.1336, 0.6096]

-Another feature are `filter(function, list)` objects which provide an elegant solution to filter out those elements from a list for which the function returns `True`.
+Moreover, `filter(function, list)` objects represent an elegant solution to filter out those elements from a list for which the function returns `True`.
 The following code block illustrates a `filter` that eliminates all numbers from the `some_numbers` list, which can be divided by three.

 ```python